Information about the FCA business interruption Test Case

 The High Court handed down its judgment on the Test Case on 15 September 2020.
 On 2 October 2020, a hearing took place during which the court heard the parties’ arguments on the appropriate declarations to make and granted the FCA, six of the insurers and one of the intervenors 1 certificates for a “leapfrog” appeal to the UK Supreme Court.
 On 20 October 2020, the FCA made the final declarations and the relevant parties’ applications to appeal to the Supreme Court available on its website.
 On 2 November 2020, the Supreme Court granted permission to appeal to all those who had applied for it.
 The scope of the appeals covered some but not all of the questions addressed by the High Court judgment, leaving some parts of the High Court judgment unchallenged.
 The FCA published the written cases for the appeals and the written cases responding to those appeals on its website on 11 November 2020.
 The appeal was heard from Monday 16 to Thursday 19 November 2020.

-On 15 January 2021 the Supreme Court handed down its judgment on the appeal.
-The judgment can be found .
+On 15 January 2021 the Supreme Court handed down its judgment on the appeal, and on 13 July 2021 issued its final declarations.
+The judgment can be found and the declarations can be found here.
 There are no further avenues of appeal from the Supreme Court so all rights of appeal have now been concluded in respect of the Test Case.

-We are carefully considering the Supreme Court judgment, and any impact that this may have on claims and complaints under relevant Business Interruption policies on which Aviva provides cover and which we have previously identified as potentially affected by the outcome of the Test Case.
+We are carefully considering the Supreme Court judgment and declarations, and any impact that this may have on claims and complaints under relevant Business Interruption policies on which Aviva provides cover and which we have previously identified as potentially affected by the outcome of the Test Case.

 - “Inclusion in this list does not mean that the outcome on any particular claim for the below policy wordings will be affected.
 Each policy wording and policyholder’s circumstances will need to be considered on a case by case basis”.